WE FOUND THE BEST GLUTEN FREE RESTAURANTS IN BARCELONA

 Gluten free Barcelona shops

-Health stores are your friend – and the good news is that there are lots in any neighborhood.
-You’ll also find a good selection in the Veritas organic supermarkets, the discount stores Dia and Mercadona, and the Corte Ingles department store supermarket.
+You’ll also find a nice selection in the Veritas organic supermarkets, the discount stores Dia and Mercadona, and the Corte Ingles department store supermarket.
 Forn Boix in c/Hospital bakes the best gluten free bread in town.
 And a 20min subway ride will take you to Celiadictos, not far from the Camp Nou Stadium.